Auric115/log-archive-tool/README.md

 # Log Archive Tool

+A tool to archive logs from the CLI with the date and time.

 ## Description

 The Log Archive Tool is a simple command-line utility to help manage log files efficiently.
 It compresses logs from a specified directory into a `.tar.gz` file, stores the archive in a new directory, and logs the details of the operation.
 This is particularly useful for maintaining a clean system by archiving and removing old logs while preserving them for future reference.